Falldog/pyconcrete/README.md

 ```sh
 $ python setup.py install
 ```
-  need to input your passphrase create secret key and encrypt script same secret key will generate the same secret key
+  * need to input your passphrase create secret key for encrypt python script.
+  * same passphrase will generate the same secret key

 * convert your script to `*.pye`
 ```sh